 Opportunities for Seniors

-Fulbright Scholarship: About 1,400 scholars selected for 1 year of teaching or research in more than 140 countries.
-Requirements: American citizen, very strong academic achievement, proficiency in language of host country.
+Fulbright Scholarship: About 1,400 scholars were selected for 1 year of teaching or research in more than 140 countries.
+Requirements: American citizen, very strong academic achievement, proficiency in the language of the host country.

 Campus Representatives: Dr. HyunKyoung Oh (email@example.com) and Dr. Ryan Keating (Rkeating@csusb.edu)